 - invited visitors to print their darkest secrets on dirty laundry

 All projects are reviewed and voted on by the 25 current TCA members.
-They use standard criteria for all projects and special criteria for each proposal category.
+They will be using standard criteria for all projects and special criteria for each proposal category.

 Criteria for all projects include: